apache/gravitino/docs/cli.md

 #### Creating a catalog

 The type of catalog to be created is specified by the `--provider` option.
-Different catalogs require different options, for example a Hive catalog requires a metastore URI to be passed in as an option.
+Different catalogs require different options, for example, a Hive catalog requires a metastore URI to be passed in as an option.

 ##### Create a Hive catalog